aunger/usfm-editor-planning/README.md

 # Version 0.10 plans

-## ➖ Partial USFM (a.k.a. "chunk" or "block" or "snippet" mode)
+## ➖ Partial USFM

+This may be known as "chunk" or "block" or "snippet" mode.
 The editor should be able to display partial USFM when in read-only mode.
 This will allow the application to omit headers or chapter markers when displaying snippets.

 ## ➖ Search